madroxdupe42/peacefulscience.org/content/articles/biologos-evolving-position.md

 ## What is BioLogos's New Scientific Position?

-BioLogos still affirms that the evidence that humans share common ancestors with the great apes, as well as evolutionary science.
+BioLogos still rightly affirms the evidence that humans share common ancestors with the great apes, as well as the rest of evolutionary science.

 About Adam and Eve,   [their new position](https://biologos.org/articles/what-genetics-say-about-adam-and-eve) works from within the same genetic paradigm, a paradigm which emphasizes a single-couple genetic bottlenecks---an esoteric idea that is